microsoft/ExperimentTools/docs/xt/topics/defining_your_config_file.rst

 .. only:: internal

-    If you already have an established Azure compute service such as Batch, Philly, Azure Nachine Learning (AML) or want to use your local resources to run XT experiments, you can do so very quickly using the XT CLI's **xt config --create** command.
-It uses templates to efficiently create an xt_config.yaml file that you can edit with your services' ID values to get up and running fast.
-All you need to know about is the names and settings of your Azure compute service.
+    If you already have an established Azure compute service such as Azure Batch, Philly, Azure Nachine Learning (AML) or want to use your local resources to run XT experiments, you can do so more quickly by using the XT CLI's **xt config --create** command.
+It uses templates to efficiently create an xt_config.yaml file, that you can edit with your services' ID values to get up and running fast.
+All you need to know about is the names and settings of your Azure compute service, along with the other Azure services you're running.

     Supported compute service values include the following: